Sajakhtar/wesbos_javascript/README.md

 - `let` and `const` are block scoped
 - `var` is function scoped

+Variables should be names using camelCase.
+Variables should not be names with Proper case or UpperCamelCase, unless they are a class.
+Variables can be named using snake_case, but kebab-case is not.

+Variables can start with underscore `_` or dollar `$`.

+- `$` is synonymous with jQuery library
+- `_` is synonymous with lodash library

 Lexical scoping or static scoping - the way the scope lookup of a variable happens is based on where the functions are defined, not where the functions are run.